nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 **Instruction:** To do this task, you may either start from scratch or change your code from [Handling Errors: Retransmisions](../retransmissions/retransmissions.md) for the sender micro:bit.
-At the sender side, program how to wait for th ACK.
-In the *Basic* menu, the *pause* function will be useful for the timeout mechanism.
+At the sender side, program how to wait for the ACK.
+The *sleep* function will be useful for the timeout mechanism.
 If your pause ends before you receive an acknowledgement, then you will retransmit the packet.
 If you receive the ACK before the pause ends, you will remember this information